SyedWaqas82/ConnectFlow/docs/PAYMENT_SUBSCRIPTION.md

 ### 14.1 Stripe Test Mode

 Use Stripe test mode for development:

 - **Test cards** for simulating payments
 - **Webhook testing** using Stripe CLI
 - **Test clock** for simulating time-based scenarios

+#### Testing Webhook Events with Stripe CLI

+You can use the Stripe CLI to test webhook event delivery to your local or remote endpoint.
+This is useful for simulating real Stripe events and verifying your webhook processing logic.

+**Steps:**

+1. Install the Stripe CLI:
+     - With Homebrew (macOS):
+         ```bash
+         brew install stripe/stripe-cli/stripe
+         ```
+     - Or see the [official Stripe CLI docs](https://stripe.com/docs/stripe-cli) for other platforms.
+2. Log in to Stripe CLI:
+    ```bash
+    stripe login
+    ```
+3. Forward webhook events to your local endpoint (replace the URL with your actual endpoint):
+    ```bash
+    stripe listen --forward-to localhost:5001/api/v1/subscriptions/ProcessWebhook
+    ```
+4. Trigger a test event (e.g., subscription created):
+    ```bash
+    stripe trigger customer.subscription.created
+    ```
+5. Check your application logs and the Stripe CLI output to verify the event was received and processed.

+**Common test events:**

+- `customer.subscription.created`
+- `customer.subscription.updated`
+- `customer.subscription.deleted`
+- `invoice.payment_succeeded`
+- `invoice.payment_failed`
+- `checkout.session.completed`

+See the [Stripe CLI trigger reference](https://stripe.com/docs/stripe-cli/events#trigger) for a full list of supported test events.

 ### 14.2 Test Scenarios